SonarSource/sonar-scanning-examples/swift-coverage/README.md

 sonar-scanner -Dsonar.swift.coverage.reportPaths=Coverage.report
 ```

+### Verify in SonarQube

-2. Verify that for the project "swift-coverage-example" the coverage value is around 75%.
+Verify in SonarQube that for the project `swift-coverage-example` the coverage value is around 75%.